tejrana1605/java-interview-prep/Java Concept/java-design-pattern/decorator-design-pattern.md

 # Decorator Design Pattern
 The Decorator Design Pattern is a structural pattern that allows behavior to be added to individual objects, either statically or dynamically, without affecting the behavior of other objects from the same class.
 It provides a flexible alternative to subclassing for extending functionality.

+**OR**
+the Decorator Design Pattern is one of the most flexible and useful structural design patterns in Java, especially when you want to **add new behavior dynamically** to an object — without modifying its existing class.

+“Attach additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.”

+### In simple terms

+Decorator pattern lets you wrap an object with another object that adds extra behavior, without changing the original class.

 ### Core Components:

 **Component Interface:** Declares the interface for objects that can have responsibilities added to them dynamically.